Keep it Tighter -- A Story on Analytical Mean Embeddings: RESULTS

-and the same bound holds for the deviation below with $-\varepsilon$. \end{theorem} \tb{Remarks}: \begin{itemize}[labelindent=0em,leftmargin=1em,topsep=0em,partopsep=0cm,parsep=0cm,itemsep=2mm] \item The proof relies on rewriting the difference $\MMDshatEU{\P,\Q} -\MMDs{\P,\Q}$ as a sum of two U-statistics, followed by applying twice the Hoeffding inequality for U-statistics and union bounding. \item Compared to the bound in Theorem \ref{th:gretton_concentration} for $\MMDshatU{ \P,\Q}$ with $A=0$, we gain in terms of constant in front of $N \varepsilon^2$ in the exponent: we have $\frac{1}{4B^2}$ and $\frac{1}{8B^2}$ instead of $\frac{1}{16B^2}$.
-This means that the estimator using the analytical knowledge of $\mu_K(\Q)$ brings a factor of $2$ improvement in the exponent. \end{itemize}
+The same bound holds for the deviation of $-\varepsilon$ below. \end{theorem} \tb{Remarks}: \begin{itemize}[labelindent=0em,leftmargin=1em,topsep=0em,partopsep=0cm,parsep=0cm,itemsep=2mm] \item The proof of Theorem~\ref{thm:concentration_explicit} relies on rewriting the difference $\MMDshatE{\P,\Q} -\MMDs{\P,\Q}$ as a sum of two U-statistics of different orders, followed by applying twice the Hoeffding inequality for U-statistics and union bounding. \item Specializing Theorem~\ref{thm:concentration_explicit} to $A=0$ and comparing its concentration result with that in Theorem~\ref{th:gretton_concentration} for $\MMDshatU{ \P,\Q}$, we gain in terms of constant in front of $N \varepsilon^2$ in the exponent: we have $\frac{1}{4B^2}$ and $\frac{1}{8B^2}$ instead of $\frac{1}{16B^2}$.
+This means that the estimator using the analytical knowledge of $\mu_K(\Q)$ brings a factor of $2$ improvement in the \emph{exponent}. \end{itemize}

-In Theorem~\ref{thm:concentration_explicit} the deviation of the estimator $\MMDshatEU{\P,\Q}$ was captured for bounded kernels.
-Our next theorem extends the result to the unbounded exponential kernel. \begin{theorem}[Concentration of $\MMDshatEU{\P,\Q}$, exponential kernel] Let us consider the exponential kernel $\k(x,y) = e^{b x y}$ ($b>0$) with probability measures $\P$ and $\Q$ satisfying
+In Theorem~\ref{thm:concentration_explicit} the deviation of the estimator $\MMDshatE{\P,\Q}$ was captured for bounded kernels.
+Our next theorem extends the result to the unbounded exponential kernel, a subcase of the Gaussian-exponentiated kernel $(x,y)\mapsto e^{-a(x-y)^2 + b xy}$ with $a=0$. \begin{theorem}[Semi-explicit MMD concentration - exponential kernel] Let us consider the exponential kernel $\k(x,y) = e^{b x y}$ ($b>0$, $x,y\in \R$) with probability measures $\P, \Q \in \Mp{\R}$ satisfying

 Let the number of samples $N$ taken from $\P$ be even.
 Then for any $p\ge 2$, there exists a universal constant $C=C_{p,\P,K} >0$ such that for any $\varepsilon>0$